xsalagarcia/XSG-FRONT-TOOLS/css/addons/addons.md

 ## slider
 A very simple image (or other blocks) slider.
 No control options.
 Just automatic changes.
 If controls are needed, use [cislider](#cislider).

+## sortable-list-basic
+A list that can be ordered by dragging.